e-Procurement Software Solutions

 - Online information transferring, or when you are able to quickly and securely share documents, data, or otherwise valuable information on an online platform

-- Online tendering, also known as e-tendering, is naturally the next step in this process, where an organization requests information from its now filtered list of potential vendors.
+- Online tendering, also known as e-tendering, is naturally the next step in this process, where an organization requests information from their now filtered list of potential vendors.

 - Online product ordering is the final step in this process, where a vendor has been chosen, requisitions are made and approved, the organization places their orders, and then receives their goods.